Diseases & Conditions

 Other general complications include malunion, where the bones do not heal properly, or nonunion, where the bones do not heal at all.

-Some complications are specific to surgery.
+Some complications are specific to ankle fracture surgery.
 These include:

-People who smoke, have diabetes, or are elderly are at a higher risk for complications after surgery.
+People who smoke, have diabetes, or are elderly have a higher risk of complications after surgery.

 Most people return to normal activities within 3 to 4 months after the injury occurs.